-Row COM(2016)593 P8_TA-PROV(2018)0337 A8-0245/2018 9134/18 SOL LUTION should be guaranteed to all rightholders whose works are exploited under the licence as regards, notably, access to information on the licensing and the distribution of remuneration.
-Publicity measures should be effective throughout the duration of the licence without the need to inform each rightholder individually.
-In order to ensure that rightholders can easily retain control of their works, and prevent any uses of their works that would be prejudicial to their interests, rightholders must be given an effective opportunity to exclude the application of such mechanisms to their works matter for all uses and works or the licence qual treatment aranteed to all whose works are ler the licence as oly, access to on the licensing oution of .
-Publicity uld be effective e duration of the ut the need to ightholder In order to ensure ers can easily of their works, ny uses of their ould be prejudicial sts, rightholders an effective o exclude the f such mechanisms s or other subject- uses and works or
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION appropriate to protect rightholders. measures should be effective throughout the duration of the licence without imposing disproportionate administrative burdens on users, collective management organisations and rightholders and without the need to inform each rightholder individually.
+In order to ensure that rightholders can easily retain regain control of their works, and prevent any uses of their works that would be prejudicial to their interests, rightholders must be given an effective opportunity to exclude the application of such mechanisms to their works or other subject-matter for all uses and works or other subject-matter, or for specific uses and works or other subject-matter, at any time including before the conclusion of a licence and or under the durationduring the term of